wjvanderlip/NE150_homework/4HW/README.md

 ## Plot of average total, thermal, and fast flux in fuel, clad and moderator

 ![Question5](q5_flux.jpg)
+The shape of the flux in each region is not what I expected to see.
+I anticipated a higher thermal flux in the moderator, and while it is slightly higher, it is still not showing a large thermal population.
+This is possibly due to the energy bins we are looking at in the tally card.
+Since we are defining thermal from 0-.1 eV and Fast from .1ev - 10 MeV, the relative population of the "Fast" group will obviously dominate the population.
+Additionally, there is minimal change in flux between each region.

 ## Total fission and capture rate in the fuel [10000*n/s]
 Fission = 5.18457E-02